Wie is de Mol? (Dutch TV series) season 23: Episode 4 - Weglopen

 After the quiz, each candidate views their results in front of the group, but with the screen facing away so that only they can see if they receive a red or green screen.
 Afterwards, the group must divide seven briefcases ranging from €0 to €2,500 among themselves, based on their reactions to seeing their results.
 If the candidate who saw a red screen receives one of the three highest-value briefcases, they are saved and the candidate with the second-lowest score in the quiz is eliminated instead; otherwise, they are eliminated.
 The eliminated contestant also deducts the money listed on their briefcase from the pot.

 It was revealed that the candidate who had a red screen (Daniël, Nabil or Soy — revealed in episode 9 to be Soy) saved himself by claiming one of the three highest-value briefcases.
-The second-lowest scoring candidate on the quiz, Annick, was eliminated in their place.
+The second-lowest scoring candidate on the quiz, Annick, was eliminated in his place.
 As Annick possessed the €0 briefcase, no money was deducted from the pot.